United States in the Vietnam War: Return to Paris

 On January 15, 1973, citing progress in peace negotiations, Nixon announced the suspension of all offensive actions against North Vietnam, to be followed by a unilateral withdrawal of all U.S. troops.
 The Paris Peace Accords on "Ending the War and Restoring Peace in Vietnam" were signed on January 27, officially ending direct U.S. involvement in the Vietnam War.

 The agreement called for the withdrawal of all U.S. personnel and an exchange of prisoners of war.
-Within South Vietnam, a cease-fire was declared (to be overseen by a multi-national, 1,160-man International Commission of Control and Supervision force) and both ARVN and PAVN/NLF forces would remain in control of the areas they then occupied, effectively partitioning South Vietnam.
+Within South Vietnam, a cease-fire was declared (to be overseen by a multi-national, 1,160-man International Commission of Control and Supervision force) and both ARVN and PAVN/VC forces would remain in control of the areas they then occupied, effectively partitioning South Vietnam.
 Both sides pledged to work toward a compromise political solution, possibly resulting in a coalition government.
 To maximize the area under their control, both sides in South Vietnam almost immediately engaged in land-grabbing military operations, which turned into flashpoints.
 The signing of the Accords was the main motivation for the awarding of the 1973 Nobel Peace Prize to Henry Kissinger and to leading North Vietnamese negotiator Le Duc Tho.
 A separate cease-fire had been installed in Laos in February.
-Five days before the signing of the agreement in Paris, President Lyndon Johnson, whose presidency had been tainted with the Vietnam issue, died.
+Five days before the signing of the agreement in Paris, Johnson, whose presidency had been tainted with the Vietnam issue, died.

 The first U.S. prisoners of war were released by North Vietnam on February 11, and all U.S. military personnel were to leave South Vietnam by March 29.
 As an inducement for Thieu's government to sign the agreement, Nixon had promised that the U.S. would provide financial and limited military support (in the form of air strikes) so that the South would not be overrun.
 But Nixon was fighting for his political life in the growing Watergate scandal and facing an increasingly hostile Congress that withheld funding.
-The President was able to exert little influence on a hostile public long sick of the Vietnam War.
+Nixon was able to exert little influence on a hostile public long sick of the Vietnam War.
 Thus, Nixon (or his successor Gerald Ford) was unable to fulfill his promises to Thieu.
 At the same time, aid to North Vietnam from the Soviet Union increased.
 With the U.S. no longer heavily involved, both the U.S. and the Soviet Union no longer saw the war as significant to their relations.
-The balance of power shifted decisively in North Vietnam's favor, and the North subsequently launched a major military offensive, the Ho Chi Minh Campaign, against the South that culminated in the surrender of the Republic of Vietnam to PAVN forces on April 30, 1975.
+The balance of power shifted decisively in North Vietnam's favor.